sourcefrog/cargo-mutants/README.md

 It's especially helpful if you can either point to an open source tree that will reproduce the problem (or success) or at least describe how to reproduce it.

+If you are interested in contributing a patch, please read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Goals